bjherger/toxic_comments/docs/writeup/writeup.md

 This character level model looks at every letter in the text one at a time, whereas a token level model would look at individual words, one at a time.

-I stole the ETL process from my [spoilers model](https://github.com/bjherger/spoilers_model), and performed the following transformations to create the X matrix:
+I stole the ETL pipeline from my [spoilers model](https://github.com/bjherger/spoilers_model), and performed the following transformations to create the X matrix:

  - All characters were converted to lower case
  - All character that were not in a pre-approved set were replaced with a space
  - All adjacent whitespaces were replaced with a single space
  - Start and end markers were added to the string
  - The string was converted to a fixed length pre-padded sequence, with a distinct padding character.
 Sequences longer than the prescribed length were truncated.
  - Strings were converted from an array of characters to an array of indices
  - The y arrays, containing booleans, required no modification